Robotic-Decision-Making-Lab/auv_controllers/README.md

 # auv_controllers

-auv_controllers is an open-source control platform for autonomous underwater vehicles using ros2_control.
-This framework enables developers to implement and deploy custom controllers to their underwater systems.
+auv_controllers is a collection of Chainable controllers for autonomous underwater vehicles implemented using [ros2_control](https://control.ros.org/master/index.html).

-## Main Features

-The main features of auv_controllers include:

-- **Modular Control Design**: Utilizes `ros2_control` to easily integrate and deploy custom controllers for various AUV configurations and tasks.
-- **Chainable Controllers**: Allows for the implementation of chainable or cascading controllers to handle complex control tasks.
-- **Docker Integration**: Supports seamless deployment of algorithms to hardware using Docker containers.
+Controllers have been designed to support the complete AUV control hierarchy and to enable benchmarking against other commonly-used control algorithms.

+> [!NOTE]
+> If you are interested in adding your own controller to this project, please consider submitting a Pull Request!

 ## Installation

-auv_controllers is currently supported on Linux and is available for the ROS2 Iron distribution.
+auv_controllers is currently supported on Linux and is available for the ROS 2 Iron distribution.
 To install auv_controllers, first clone this project to the `src` directory of your ROS workspace: